 Amulya Nidhi wonders how free healthcare works if the infrastructure cannot be trusted.
 Amulya Nidhi has been working on primary health care issues for the last 20 years.
 A large part of his work is to train Asha workers, as well as other grassroots workers.
 He is a member of the State Mentoring Committee on Community Action in Madhya Pradesh.
 The health department of Madhya Pradesh formed this committee to facilitate the implementation of Asha programmes.

-According to Dr Antony, low birth weight and premature delivery are the two leading causes of high infant mortality along with newborn sepsis.
+According to Dr Antony, a low birth weight and premature delivery are the two leading causes of high infant mortality along with newborn sepsis.
 "Premature babies have weakened immune systems, making them more likely to succumb to complications.
 Malnourished mothers have low birth weight babies."

 Dr Manish Singh, a paediatrician based in Shahdol, a tribal district of Madhya Pradesh, said, "A lot of PHCs and CHCs have been set up in the rural areas, but they do not function.
 Women sometimes travel 50 to 60 kilometres to district hospitals or give birth at home.
 The government must make all the local health centres functional to improve IMR."